Fauna of Florida: Reptiles

 Indigenous reptiles include Eastern diamondback, pygmy rattlesnakes, gopher tortoise, green and leatherback sea turtles, and eastern indigo snake and eastern fence lizard.
 In 2012, there were about one million American alligators and 1,500 crocodiles.
 The highest species of freshwater turtles (consisting of 13 species) in Florida occur in the Escambia River basin.
 Other basins, particularly in the panhandle and northern central of the state contain 12 species.
 North Florida has the third richest turtle fauna in the world.
 The state's native species has 31 turtles, 15 lizards, 2 crocodilians, and 40 snakes.

 Amphibians

 Florida is home to forty-nine native species of amphibians, including 29 frogs, 19 salamanders and 4 that are of special concern.
 Examples of amphibians inhabiting Florida include mole salamander, American bullfrog, lesser siren, eastern newt, gopher frog, three-lined salamander and green frog.
 Specimens belonging to the reticulated siren have been found in the northern part of the state, even though the species was first described in 2018.

+Florida is part of the southeastern United States, a region with high amphibian biodiversity.
+Long Term monitoring helps researchers understand amphibian population changes, identify research gaps, and support conservation planning.

 Fish

 About 250 different species of fish (including 73 non-native species) inhabit Florida.
 There are more than 1,000 species of fish occurring in the state's inshore waters.
+Florida's coral reef habitats, particularly in the Florida Keys and Dry Tortugas, support diverse reef fish communities that contribute to broader marine food webs and assist in maintaining the ecological balance.
+Herbivorous reef fishes in these areas help maintain coral reef ecosystems by grazing on algae, with their clear abundance and species richness, in which is influenced by habitat features such as depth, reef relief, and location.